fr-ser/go-migrations/README.md

 An example of a migration structure can be found in the example folder `./example`.

-Folder names starting with an underscore (`/_`) generally have special meaning.
+Folder names starting with an underscore (`/_`) generally have a special meaning.
 Currently the following special folders exist:

-- \_environments\_: This folder contains configuration files for different databases
+- \_environments: This folder contains configuration files for different databases / environments

 The general layout looks like the following: